apokochito/RabbitMqProject/README.md

 # RabbitMqProject

-- Install RabbitMq from Homebrew manager https://www.rabbitmq.com/install-homebrew.html
+- Install RabbitMQ from Homebrew manager https://www.rabbitmq.com/install-homebrew.html

   The server can then be started with rabbitmq-server.

-1. HelloWorld with RabbitMq (**helloWorld branch**)
+1. HelloWorld with RabbitMQ (**helloWorld branch**)

    "This project is a producer that sends a single message, and a consumer that receives messages and prints them out." https://www.rabbitmq.com/tutorials/tutorial-one-java.html